CBBC - what we want

 Subscribe to the BBC Children’s mailing list to receive quarterly commissioning updates.

-We are looking for powerful factual ideas with strong and enduring formats and passionate hosts - we're looking for new role models to really inspire young minds.
+We are looking for powerful factual ideas with strong, enduring formats and diverse, passionate hosts – we’d love to find new role models who can really inspire young minds.

 We aim to commission brands that are outward-looking and life-changing and that help prepare children for adult life.
 They should be crammed with innovative and robust format points that can build and sustain interest over several series and across all our platforms.